Dan J. Harkey

 The reality is that the insurance company has declined the coverage.
 Still, the agent responsible for ensuring the property was adequately insured withheld this material information, which would have triggered a default, and the lender would have placed a forced-order insurance policy on the property.

 When the lender audited their file 60 days after closing, a commendable practice, they discovered that no original insurance policy had been received.
-The lender's proactive approach led them to call the insurance company, only to find that it had declined coverage initially.
-There had been no coverage from the loan's closing until the audit.
-The agent tried to cover his fraud by claiming the insurance declined coverage because of the lender's harassment, but the lender's unwavering vigilance had already uncovered the truth.
+The lender’s proactive approach led them to contact the insurance company, only to find that it had initially declined coverage.
+There had been no coverage from the loan’s closing until the audit was conducted.
+The agent attempted to conceal his fraud by claiming that the insurance company had declined coverage due to the lender’s harassment; however, the lender’s unwavering vigilance had already uncovered the truth.

-The borrower eventually obtained insurance, but the cost and wasted time were not worth having the loan on the lender's books.
-This incident is a stark reminder of the grave financial implications of such actions, especially when there are hundreds or thousands of loans on the lender's books.
-The borrower's actions resulted in increased costs, wasted time, and damaged their relationship with the lender, potentially affecting their future borrowing opportunities.
+The Borrower eventually obtained insurance, but the cost and wasted time were not worth having the loan on the lender’s books.
+This incident serves as a stark reminder of the severe financial implications of such actions, particularly when hundreds or thousands of loans are on the lender’s books.
+The Borrower’s actions resulted in increased costs, wasted time, and damaged their relationship with the lender, potentially affecting their future borrowing opportunities.
 This serves as a sobering reminder of the potential consequences of such actions.